 The Dry Creek Area/West Boise Foothills is one of the three priority areas identified for Foothills land preservation prior to the passage of the $10 million Foothills Levy in 2001.
-Polecat Gulch Reserve was created in 2002 with the acquisition from the Blessinger family of 120 acres of undeveloped open space.
-Subsequent additions include the purchase of 40 acres from Bluegrass LLC in 2005, 80 acres from Linda Dengler in 2005, a 360 acre Bureau of Land Management parcel acquired in 2008 via a land exchange and 80 acres from Sterling Savings Bank in 2010 which included a 70-acre conservation easement previously donated to the City.
-The entire Polecat Gulch Reserve totals 834 acres between Cartwright and Collister Roads.
-The city has allocated a total of $3 million in serial levy funds for property acquisition in this area.
-A trailhead accessible from N. Collister is planned for late 2013.
+Polecat Gulch Reserve was created in 2003 with the acquisition from the Blessinger family of 120 acres of undeveloped open space followed by several other adjacent acquisitions in 2005, 2010 and 2012.
+The entire Polecat Gulch Reserve area totals 835 acres which includes 360 acres of BLM.
+It lies between Cartwright and Collister Roads.
+The city has allocated $3 million in serial levy funds for property acquisition in this area.

-Polecat Gulch features eight miles of trails and is home to mature vegetation that supports mule deer year round and a substantial population of Aase's onion, a rare plant found in the Boise Foothills.
+Polecat Gulch Reserve area features 7.5 miles of trails that seamlessly cross BLM and City property.
+The mature vegetation on the slopes supports mule deer year round and a substantial population of Aase's onion, a rare plant found in the Boise Foothills.
 In 2007, a trailhead parking lot off Cartwright Road was built with a $46,000 grant awarded by the Idaho Department of Parks & Recreation.
 There is currently a small 1930s home on the property where a caretaker lives.
+A new trailhead is now available at the end of North Collister.

 Smoking is prohibited in all public parks, including within 20 feet of the Boise Greenbelt, except in designated areas within Ann Morrison and Julia Davis parks and city-owned golf courses.